 5. Plant-based Milk + Acid

 If you are on a dairy-free or plant-based diet, don’t worry if you can’t use buttermilk because you can still make your own plant-based “buttermilk”.

-You will need 3/4 cup of plant-based yogurt, 1/4 cup nut or rice milk, and 1/2 teaspoon vinegar.
+You will need 3/4 cup of plant-based yogurt, 1/4 cup of nut or rice milk, and 1/2 teaspoon of vinegar.
 Mix it together and let it sit for five minutes or longer before using it.

 Here are some answers to commonly asked questions about buttermilk.